aethelwolf/SQL-Steam-Data_project/README.md

 - Market non-gaming tools like software training and design tools.
 - Launch campaigns in July, October, and November with holiday themes.
 - Support top games with DLCs to boost revenue.
+- Marketing efforts on Steam should prioritize Action, Indie, and Multiplayer titles, especially during seasonal peaks like July and October.
+See full insights below.

 ## Files
 - `docs/`: [Google Docs- Log Report of Data Analysis](docs/Steam%20Store%20Log%20Report_%2007_21_2025.pdf)